elizavetasemenova/hugoblogdown/content/event/20220821_Indaba/index.md

 ---
-abstract:  I will gieve a lecture with the title "Introduction to Mathematics and Statistics for Machine Learning"
+abstract:  I will give a lecture with the title "Introduction to Mathematics and Statistics for Machine Learning"
 address:
   city:
   country: